jotnguyen/Lafferty.co-v2/content/post/gmail tabs.md

 I recently quit this habit so I wanted to share how and why I did that.

-The why for me was the easier of the two. **I wanted to stop being a slave to my inbox.**
+The why for me was easier: **I wanted to stop being a slave to my inbox.**

 First thing in the morning I would check both emails.
 Right before bed.
 In the bathroom.
 During dinner.